 Note the difference between operational policies and personnel policies.
 Operational policies are to guide how employees conduct the activities of the organization, ranging from how a client joins a program to making sure the coffee maker is unplugged at the end of the day.
 Operational policies are not about the nature of the relationship between the employee or volunteer and the organization.

 Developing Personnel Policies

 Each organization should carefully consider what policies it requires and how they should be worded.
 When developing policies, always consult an expert who is very knowledgeable about federal, state/provincial, and local laws regarding employment practices.
 For example, in the USA, consider the Civil Rights Act of 1964, the Americans with Disabilities Act of 1992, and the Occupational Safety and Health Acts.
 In Canada, some major employment laws are Employment Insurance Act, Canada Pension Plan, Old Age Security Act, Canada Labour Code, etc. Personnel policies might also be governed by union rules or other contractual agreements.

 Many organizations develop their policies first by closely reviewing the policies of organizations with similar programs and services.
-While that practice is a good start, you still should have an authority on employment practices review your policies.
+While that practice is a good start, you still should have authority on employment practices to review your policies.
 Finally, in the case of corporations, the Board should formally approve the policies and the approval should be documented in Board meeting minutes.

 The following is a sample list of policies.
 Consider the following list to get an impression of some of the major policies in an organization.
 This list is by no means definitive for every organization.
 The policies developed by an one organization depend on the nature and needs of the organization.